learn-co-curriculum/phase-3-badges-and-schedules/README.md

   index number of the current iteration using an enumerator method called [`each_with_index`](http://ruby-doc.org/core-2.2.2/Enumerable.html#method-i-each_with_index) or a closely related method called [`.with_index`](https://stackoverflow.com/questions/20258086/difference-between-each-with-index-and-each-with-index-in-ruby).

-* *Hint*: Remember that the return value of the `each` method is the original array that you are calling it on.
-What we need to do is iterate through the array containing the list of speakers, create the room assignment strings for each speaker, and return a _new_ array containing the messages at the end of the method.
+* *Hint*: Remember that the return value of the `each` (or `each_with_index`) method is the original array that you are calling it on.
+What we need to do here is iterate through the array containing the list of speakers, create the room assignment strings for each speaker, and return a _new_ array containing the messages.
 There is an enumerator method that does just that.
 Google or use [Ruby Docs](http://docs.ruby-lang.org/en/2.0.0/Enumerable.html) to find the correct method.